occamshub-dev/occams-otel-collector/README.md

-# OccamsHub OpenTelemetry Collector distribution
+# Occams Collector

 ![OccamsHub logo](assets/otel_occams_hub_black_horizontal.png "OpenTelemetry + OccamsHub")

 ## Overview

-OccamsHub OpenTelemetry Collector distribution, is an OccamsHub version of the upstream __OTEL Collector__ to send telemetry data, Metrics, Logs and Trances to supported backends which includes core, contrib and custom components.
+Occams Collector, is an OccamsHub version of the upstream __OTEL Collector__ to send telemetry data, Metrics, Logs and Tranes to supported backends which includes core, contrib and custom components.

 **What is the OTEL Collector?**